eddelbuettel/dtts/README.md

 time-series for use with the functions defined in this package:
 1. Create the time index, i.e. a vector of `nanotime`
-2. Create a `data.table` with the first column being the time index
-3. Specify the first column as a key
+2. Create a `data.table` with the first column being the time index and specifying it as a key

 For instance, this code creates a time-series of 10 rows spaced every hour with a data column `V1` containing random data: